 Accommodation on most San Blas islands is very basic.
 Most rooms are in small wooden huts with either sand or wood floors and cots for sleeping.
 There may be electricity at night and you may get cell reception, but not all of the islands are the same.
 There is no air-conditioning, but the sea breeze keeps you cool.
 All meals are included and we found them to be filling, but others complained that the meals weren`t large enough.
 Considering how basic accommodations are, it is very expensive.
 But it’s such a beautiful and unique place, we’re very glad we went.

-Coming Next: The Beaches of Bocas del Toro
+Coming Next: Beaches of Bocas del Toro and Waterfalls in Boquete

 To read about more of our adventures go to Destinations.

 If you like what you read, please comment or share (with credit) using the links below.